SPANDigital/presidium/content/_recipes/02-hosting presidium/03-hosting-in-an-shared-repo.md

 ---
-title: Single Repository
+title: Hosting in a Shared Repo
 author: torabisu
-roles: Developer
 ---

 Presidium does not have to be hosted in a repository of its own.
-It can exist within your software project in a sub folder, e.g. `/docs`
+It can exist within a sub folder, e.g. `/docs` in your existing software project Repo.

 ## Getting Presidium